 What story are you telling through your marketing efforts?
 Join Monique Renaud, General Manager of Globus Theatre, as she offers crucial insights into the art of promotion.
 Learn to reach your audience by making a direct and sincere connection from the very beginning.

 Join theatre maker, lawyer, and consultant, Jasmine Spei, as she walks participants through empowered approaches to contract negotiations.
-Discover avenues of negotiation through which both sides of an agreement can come away feeling satisfied.
+Learn the elements of principled negotiation, develop basic contract literacy, and discover how contract negotiation is yet another way to tell your story.

 Join Playwright Len Falkenstein, with PGC’s ED, Robin Sokoloski, and Project Coordinator Leila Darragh, for an interactive PGC Creator Exchange in which participants will uncover and mine the expertise among their peers.
 Work through shared professional challenges, and discover solutions and insights in the room.